ZFarnworth/Day-Planner/reed/README.md

 ## Description

-An application built with node and the NPM inquirer, to streamline the creation of README files by creating the markdown dynammically saving time and brain power.
+An application built with Node and the NPM Inquirer.
+Used to quickly create readme files by creating the markdown.

 ## Table of Contents (Optional)